 I teach yoga to connect with others on the path of discovery and conscious living.

 My journey with yoga began over 15 years ago.
 Having been a dancer since age 7, I developed an early familiarity with “stretching” and body awareness.
-However, during my first ever yoga class, in small room at a local fitness center in Upstate NY, I witnessed the deeper connection and transformation that yoga offers.
+However, during my first ever yoga class, in small room at a local fitness center in Upstate NY, I witnessed the deeper connection of mind/body/spirit and true transformation that yoga offers.
 My commitment to this transformation that comes from “yoga awareness” grew with me as I continued my studies in both dance and yoga throughout high-school and college.
 I noticed yoga helped with not only posture and strength for a healthy body, but also inspired a positive mental awareness and connection with soulful purpose that overflowed into many aspects of my life and knew this would be a life-long devotion.
-In teaching, I hope to spark this full-body awareness with others on their unique paths.
+It is very important to me to teach from a present-moment mindset *without* disregarding the Indian culture where yoga was born, and being sure to offer respect due to the master-teachers of Yoga throughout time.
+In teaching, I hope to spark this full-body, more global, awareness with others on their unique paths… and to honor each student exactly where they are on the journey.